 Machine learning can significantly improve attribute scoring.
 With advanced machine learning, we can analyze the search requests chain – the way how the user looks up for specific entry.

-Taking into consideration search history, we can calculate the exact weights dynamically adjusting or decreasing values according to the results user already seen.
+Taking into consideration search history, we can calculate the exact weights dynamically adjusting or decreasing values according to the results the user already seen.
 With machine learning, it is easy to analyze the most searched entries and push them to the top automatically and without distorting a user or software engineer.

-The last step of search engine development is SERP generation.
+The last step of intelligent search engine development is SERP generation.
 We already mentioned that SERP is a search engine results page – a particular page, where a user can see relevant results to the search query.
 When a regular person thinks about how search engine results should look like he or she usually imagines Google or Yahoo.

 Well, we must admit – Google SERP looks good and displays information in a simple manner.
 But while we are talking about more specific search engines, the user interface may not be simple at all.